Redocly/redocly-cli/docs/guides/response-contains-property.md

 redirectFrom:
   - /docs/resources/response-contains-property/
 ---

-# Response contains property custom rule
+# Check that response contains property custom rule

-Do you want to ensure your API responses contain a specific property (or multiple properties)?
+With a custom rule, you can verify that the API definition contains a specific property (or multiple properties).
-A custom rule can verify the API definition has defined your desired properties.

-Practical examples:
+Examples:

 - `id` (or equivalent)
 - `created_at` (or equivalent)